Chapter 9 Complex surveys

 ## 6 1103 ON 9439960 8977.61

-is a unique identifier for each individual, which is particularly important when there is more than one data point per person, e.g., for multilevel modelling (not in this dataset).province
+idis a unique identifier for each individual, which is particularly important when there is more than one data point per person, e.g., for multilevel modelling (not in this dataset).provincethe data were stratified by province – random sampling by landline numbers was done within province.populationprovides the population by province.weightis the sampling weight, in this dataset calculated based on differences in province population, the study sample size therein, and household size.

-Here is how to setup a survey object using srvyr
+Here is how to setup a survey object using srvyr:

-<- ces %>%
+ces_s <- ces %>%

-ces_s as_survey(ids = id,
+as_survey(ids = id,

 strata = province,